FlareXes/Hashnode/cljkmzfzj07xhzznv29s44sdb.md

 Before we get started with the developer side of cryptography, we need to understand a few basic things that are common across all the applications of Cryptography.
 In the next few sections, we will see why Cryptography is even needed.
 Misconceptions that we usually have, and what are the majority of things we use as developers?

+> If you already know Cryptography basics you can directly jump to [Best Practices](https://flarexes.com/cryptography-for-developers-and-best-practices#heading-best-practices-to-follow-in-cryptography).

 Before I go any further, I want you to know that this is only the tip of the iceberg in cryptography, but it's almost (60% to 80%, this is absurd) a complete iceberg for developers.
 Whatever I'll explain here is my experience, and I'm not an expert in Cryptography.
 So, feel free to correct me in the comments section.

 ## What is the Cryptography?